mijimenez/motion-graphics-portfolio/README.md

 # motion-graphics-portfolio
-My first repository on GitHub Enterprise, showcasing my knowledge of HTML5, CSS3, Sass, JavaScript and PHP for a Motion Graphics client portfolio.
+My first repository on GitHub Enterprise for a Motion Graphics client portfolio.

+This website showcases my knowledge of HTML5, CSS3, Sass, JavaScript and PHP.